sdhekale/sqlconverter/README.md

 # sqlconverter
-SQL conversion between different dilect
+SQL conversion between different dialects.
+This converter was first created for SQL conversion between Trino SQL to Starrrock SQL.